2022 National Annual General Meeting

 ** AGM attendance – registration is required **

-Please email your registration to firstname.lastname@example.org, including your name and the level of membership you currently hold.
+Please register your attendance here.
+Be sure to include your name and select the level of membership you currently hold.

 Members attending the AGM are welcome to ask questions regarding the business outlined in the agenda during the meeting, via the Zoom ‘chat’ function.